remmertjack/Clustering-Ball-Players-1/README.md

 Murphy, Jeff McNeil, Yuli Gurriel, Michael Brantley, and Yadier Molina.

 However, the best part of Gaussian Mixture Models are the probabilities.
-For example, Jefry Marte was a 37%/37%/26% player in terms of Table-Setter%/Power-Hitter%/Platoon%.
+For example, Brian Goodwin was a 39%/35%/26% player in terms of Table-Setter%/Power-Hitter%/Platoon%.
 There is ambiguity about his style of hitting.
 This is a good thing!
 Yes, we all agree that Trout, Judge, Stanton, etc. are Power-Hitters.
-But can someone honestly tell me what type of hitter Jefry Marte is?
-If we used K-Means or HC, we would have said he is a Table-Setter, but there is a good portion of him that could also be a Power-Hitter.
+But can someone honestly tell me what type of hitter Brian Goodwin is?
+If we used K-Means or HC, we would have said he is a Power Hitter or Platoon respectively, but there is a good portion of him that could also be a Table-Setter.
 I think my point is, when we are doing some subjective analysis like clustering, the results need to have probabilities attached to them.